zgock999/openwrt/README.md

 ====

 LEDE-Project Source codes.
+Please refer to the wiki page for detailed explanation(Japanese only).

 ## Description
 LEDE-Project source codes forked by musashino_205.
 And I modified some of the soucecode for the following routers.